SticsRPacks/SticsOnR/README.md

 This `stics_wrapper` function allows:

-  - Configuring simulations run behaviour ( through a options list )
+  - Configuring simulations run behaviour ( through an options list )
   - Parameters forcing for usms (common or specific values)
   - Returning specific outputs daily data for each usm with possible dates and variables filtering